bqi343/cp-notebook/README.md

 ## Getting Started

-I recommend that you use C++, even if you already know some other language such as Java or Python (see "resources").
+I recommend that you use C++, even if you already know some other language such as Java or Python.
 A solid foundation in math (ex.
 AIME qualification) can help greatly.

   * [C++ Tutorial](https://www.google.com/url?q=http%3A%2F%2Fwww.cplusplus.com%2Fdoc%2Ftutorial%2F&sa=D)
   * [CodeSignal](https://codesignal.com/)